 20. Be creative when you express your love, both in words and in actions.

-21. Talk with him about having specific family goals for each year to achieve together to feel closer as a marital team.
+21. Talk with him about having specific family goals to achieve together to feel closer as a marital team.

 22. Don’t over commit yourself.
 Leave time for him.